kelvinsekx/kelvinsekx/README.md

 - 💬 Ask me about RecoilJS
 - 📫 How to reach me: @utdkelvin on twitter
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love 💕 adventure and making new friends over social media
+- ⚡ Fun fact: I love 💕 adventures and making new friends over social media

-- 😪 **current struggle**: I'm struggling up to get a new laptop that would cost me <strike> $750 </strike> $1150.
-I don't mind if
-You send any help.
-Reach out to me on twitter @utdkelvin if you would love to help out.
-Thanks in advance.